jarain78/NiryoRobotRosHumble/README.md

 ## Launching the Project

-To start the visualization of the Niryo 2 arm, use the following command:
+To start the visualization of the Niryo 2 or Ned3 arm, use the following command:

 ## Ned2